greatislander/c2lc-project-website/src/activities/rescue-mission.md

 ---
 ## Description

 These links provide a series of activities that add to the complexity of building a program.
 In the initial missions, learners can only use Forward action blocks.
-In the following missions, learners need to use Turns at different degrees to complete their missions.
+In the following missions, learners need to use turns at different degrees to complete their missions.

 * Mission#1: \[link]
 * Mission#2: \[link]